Optimal witnessing of the quantum Fisher information with few measurements: Scaling of with

-{\it Scaling of $\mathcal{F}_Q[\varrho,J_l]$ with $N.$}---Recent important works examine the scaling of the quantum Fisher information with the particle number for metrology under the presence of decoherence \cite{{Escher2011General,*Demkowicz-Dobrzanski2012The}}.
-They consider the quantum Fisher information defined now for the non-unitary, noisy evolution.
-They find that for small $N$ it is close to the value obtained by considering coherent dynamics.
+Recent important works examine the scaling of the quantum Fisher information with the particle number for metrology under the presence of decoherence \cite{{Escher2011General,*Demkowicz-Dobrzanski2012The}}.
+They consider the quantum Fisher information defined for nonunitary, noisy evolution.
+They find that for small $N$ it is close to the value obtained considering coherent dynamics.
 Hence, even the Heisenberg scaling, $O(N^2),$ can be reached.
-However, if $N$ is sufficiently large then, due to the decoherence during the parameter estimation, the quantum Fisher information scales as $O(N).$
+However, if $N$ is sufficiently large, then, due to the decoherence during the parameter estimation, the quantum Fisher information scales as $O(N).$

-We have to stress that the findings of \REF{{Escher2011General,*Demkowicz-Dobrzanski2012The}} are not applicable for our case.
-Our method estimates the quantum Fisher information assuming a perfect unitary dynamics.
-The quantum Fisher information can be smaller than what we expect ideally only due to the imperfect state preparation \cite{*[{This is also a relevant observation for }] [{, where $\mathcal{F}_Q=O(N^2)$ is reached with weakly entangled states. }] Augusiak2015Asymptotic}.
-We can even find simple conditions on the state preparation that lead to a Heisenberg scaling.
-Based on \EQ{eq:FQFGHZ}, if one could realize quantum states $\varrho_N$ such that $F_{\rm GHZ}(\varrho_N)\ge 0.5+\epsilon$ for $N\rightarrow \infty$ for some $\epsilon>0,$ then we would reach $\mathcal{F}_Q[\varrho_N,J_z]=O(N^2).$ Strong numerical evidence suggests that a similar relation holds for the fidelity $F_{\rm Dicke}$ and $\mathcal{F}_Q[\varrho_N,J_y],$ but with a smaller threshold value for $F_{\rm Dicke}$ \CITESUPP.
+In contrast, we do not consider the usefulness of a quantum state in some noisy metrological process, but we estimate the quantum Fisher information assuming a perfect unitary dynamics.
+Hence, the quantum Fisher information can be smaller than what we expect ideally only due to imperfect state preparation \footnote{This is also relevant for \REF{Augusiak2016Asymptotic}, where $\mathcal{F}_{\rm Q}=O(N^2)$ is reached with weakly entangled states. }.
+We can even find simple conditions for the state preparation that lead to a Heisenberg scaling.
+Based on \EQ{eq:FQFGHZ}, if one could realize quantum states $\varrho_N$ such that $F_{\rm GHZ}(\varrho_N)\geqslant 0.5+\epsilon$ for $N\rightarrow \infty$ for some $\epsilon>0,$ then we would reach $\mathcal{F}_{\rm Q}[\varrho_N,J_z]=O(N^2).$ Strong numerical evidence suggests that a similar relation holds for the fidelity $F_{\rm Dicke}$ and $\mathcal{F}_{\rm Q}[\varrho_N,J_y]$, but with a smaller threshold value for $F_{\rm Dicke}$ (see \APPENDIX{sec:fisherdicke_appendix}).
+From another point of view, our method can estimate $\mathcal{F}_{\rm Q}[\varrho,J_z]$ for large particle numbers, while a direct measurement of the metrological sensitivity considerably underestimates it.